Configuration

 // In-memory databaselet db = Db::open_memory()?;

-Section titled âSQLite SettingsâRedlite configures SQLite with sensible defaults:
+Section titled âSQLite SettingsâRedlite configures SQLite with these defaults:

 | Setting | Value | Purpose |